Cellular-Imaging-Amsterdam-UMC/CI_LIF-Splitter/README.md

 ## Contributions

-Contributions are welcome.
-Please follow the guidelines outlined in the CONTRIBUTING.md file in the repository.
+Contributions, Question and Test Files are welcome.

 ---